broadinstitute/epi-lims-workflows/README.md

 - compute SA (for functions) needs Cloud KMS CryptoKey Decrypter
 - cloudbuild-kms-keyring, used for encrypting / decrypting the cromwell SA credentials

-- these steps should all be managed by terraform so the entire environment can be redeployed
+- these steps should all be managed by terraform and/or cloudbuild so the entire environment can be redeployed (ex cloudbuild or terraform should take care of setting permissions)

 RENAME REPO TO epi-lims-pipelimes

-This needs to get fixed so that can use cromwell-tools python lib: https://github.com/broadinstitute/cromwell-tools/issues/109